-Membership on the SCIRPDC Board of Commissioners is equally allocated among each of the five member counties and their respective local governments depicted in Figure 1-1.
+Membership on the SCIRPDC Board of Commissioners is equally allocated among the five-member counties and their respective local governments, as depicted in Figure 1-1.

-The Commission's governing body known as the Board of Commissioners consists of thirty (30) voting members from the five-county area along with the Executive Director who serves as a non-voting, ex-officio member to complete the thirty-one (31) member board.
-Presently, the Board of Commissioners contains 9 local elected officials (29.0%); 5 appointed local officials (16.0%); 15 private sector representatives (48.4%); and the Executive Director (3.2%).
+The Commission's governing body, known as the Board of Commissioners, consists of thirty (30) voting members from the five-county area, along with the Executive Director, who serves as a non-voting, ex-officio member, to complete the thirty-one (31) member board.
+Presently, the Board of Commissioners consists of 12 local elected officials (40.0%); 5 appointed local officials (16.6%); 13 private sector representatives (43.4%), and the Executive Director (3.3%).

-The Board of Commissioners broadly represents the varied interests of local units of government, the business community, educational institutions, the financial community, transportation and public utilities, the industrial sector and agriculture.
-Presently, four (or 12.9%) of the Commission's thirty-one member governing body are female.
+The Board of Commissioners broadly represents the varied interests of local units of government, the business community, educational institutions, the financial community, transportation and public utilities, the industrial sector, and agriculture.
+Currently, five (or 16.6%) of the Commission's thirty-one-member governing body are female.